-"I know my brother would really have loved this.
-He loved baseball himself.
+himself.
 He loved to give back to the community.
-I think he would be that need this.
+I think he would be really proud of everyone.
+It's not only kids in Boston and Dorchester that need this.
 There are kids everywhere.
 No matter where they are, kids need to have a good experience and they should have the opportunity to experience sports in their childhood."